hrfee/jfa-go/README.md

 ##### [docker](#docker) | [debian/ubuntu](#debian) | [arch (aur)](#aur) | [other platforms](#other-platforms)

 ---

-## Project Status
+##  Project Status: Active-ish
-Due to studies and general lack of enthusiasm for work on this project, new features are unlikely, and while occasionally I might fix a bug or two, I won't be supporting the project a lot.
+Studies mean I can't work on this project a lot outside of breaks, however I hope i'll be able to fit in general support and things like bug fixes into my time.
+New features and such will likely come in short bursts throughout the year (if they do at all).

-#### Does it still work?
+#### Does/Will it still work?
-jfa-go still appears to work on the latest version of Jellyfin (10.8.9), and unless any large architectural changes occur to it, functionality should still remain.
+jfa-go currently works on Jellyfin 10.8.9, the latest version.
+I should be able to maintain compatability in the future, unless any big changes occur.

 #### Alternatives
-None of these have been tested by myself, but I have seen them mentioned quite frequently.
+If you want a bit more of a guarantee of support, I've seen these projects mentioned although haven't tried them myself.

 * [Wizarr](https://github.com/Wizarrrr/wizarr) focuses on invites, and also includes some Discord & Ombi integration.
 * [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) is a fork of Overseerr, which can manage users and mainly acts as an Ombi alternative.